Haoyu-Tan/ImageManipulation/README.md

 **This is a course project, the original submission page is on: https://sites.google.com/umn.edu/haoyutan/home/project-2.
 However, the submission webpage is for reference only, please still download the code from github, thanks a lot!**

 ## How to Run

+### There are two ways to run this project:

+1. Run the makefile.txt under ./Proj2-Resources-2/Proj-ImageStarterCode folder using **make -f makefile.txt** and then the executale file **./imageManipulate** will be generated.
+Running this executable file without any argument will print the valid input command list.
+Sample input to run this project are listed below.

-Run the Project2.exe under ./Proj2-Resources-2/Debug with following syntax on command line:
+2. Run the Project2.exe under ./Proj2-Resources-2/Debug with following syntax on command line:

         Project2 -input <filename> -featureName <variable> -output <filename>

    Also, running Project2 on command line directly will print the valid input command list

-Lists of features with syntax:
+### Lists of features with syntax:

 -noise: add random noise to an image. `<factor>` should be a number from 0 to 1.
 0 means no noise and 1 means a lot of noises